hande-qmc/hande/documentation/manual/prereq.rst

     (i.e. writing and reading restart files) in QMC calculations.

     Highly recommended.
 Disabling HDF5 removes the ability to perform any checkpointing.
+    It has been tested with up to version 1.12.0

     .. note::